Search for a place

 The parish contains also the hamlets of Admiston, Barton, Bourne, Chinehill, Druce, Duddle, Ilsington, Little Piddle, Troytown, and Water-son.
 Acres, 7, 653.
 Rated property, £7, 570.
 Pop., 1, 241.
 Houses, 259.
 The property is subdivided.
 The living is a vicarage in the diocese of Salisbury.
 Value, £438.* Patron, the Marquis of Hastings.
 The church is decorated English, in good condition; and contains afigured font, some old effigies, and several brasses.
 There are an Independent chapel, a national school, and charities £8.The sub-district contains also elevenother parishes, and is in Dorchester district.
 Acres, 24, 912.
 Pop., 4, 143.
 Houses, 837.
 The hundred contains five parishes, and part of another; and is mainly in Dorchester division, but partly in Blandford div.
 Acres, 13, 139.
 Pop. in 1851, 2, 150.
 Houses, 436.

-Puddletown is now part of West Dorset district.
-Click here for graphs and data of how West Dorset has changed over two centuries.
-For statistics about Puddletown itself, go to Units and Statistics.
+Puddletown is now part of DORSET Unitary Authority.
+Click here for graphs and data of how DORSET has changed over two centuries.
+For statistics about Puddletown itself, go to Statistics.

-Click here for more detailed advice on finding places within A Vision of Britain through Time, and maybe some references to other places called "Puddletown".
+Click here for more detailed advice on finding places within A Vision of Ireland through Time, and maybe some references to other places called "Puddletown".